On January 21, 2013, Illinois Wesleyan University held its 9th annual King Day Teach-In. Below are the opening remarks by Professor James Simeone:

 Elizabeth Liubicich and Kaitlyn Gosch presenting their research on Chinese and Russian political dissident prisoners.

-Professor Carolyn Nadeau discussing the text A Very Short Introduction to Human Rights by John Clapham, a book purchased through an Action Research Center (ARC) grant and distributed and read by over 90 students across campus.
+Professor Carolyn Nadeau discussing the text A Very Short Introduction to Human Rights by John Clapham, a book purchased through an ARC grant and distributed and read by over 90 students across campus.